chriso/redback/README.md

 ## What is it?

 Redback provides an accessible and extensible interface to the Redis [data types](http://redis.io/topics/data-types) and allows you to roll your own structures with ease.

+It comes with useful atomic helper methods, such as creating auto-incrementing keys

 Redback comes with the following built-in structures:

 - **List**
 - **Set**